awsdocs/aws-parallelcluster-user-guide/doc_source/best-practices.md

 ## Best practices: budget alerts<a name="best-practices-budget-alerts"></a>

 To manage AWS ParallelCluster resource costs, we recommend that you use AWS Budgets actions to create a budget and defined budget threshold alerts for selected AWS resources\.
 For more information, see [Configuring a budget action](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-controls.html) in the *AWS Budgets User Guide*\.
 You can also use Amazon CloudWatch to create a billing alarm\.
 For more information, see [Creating a billing alarm to monitor your estimated AWS charges](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html)\.

+## Best practices: moving a cluster to a new AWS ParallelCluster minor or patch version<a name="best-practices-cluster-upgrades"></a>

+Currently each AWS ParallelCluster minor version is self\-contained along with its `pcluster` CLI\.
+To move a cluster to a new minor or patch version, you must re\-create the cluster using the new version's CLI\.

+To optimize the process of moving a cluster to a new minor version or to save your shared storage data for other reasons, we recommend that you use the following best practices\.
++ Save personal data in external volumes, such as Amazon EFS and FSx for Lustre\.
+By doing this, you can easily move the data from one cluster to another\.
++ Create shared storage systems of the types listed below using the AWS CLI or AWS Management Console:
+  + [`[ebs]` section](ebs-section.md)
+  + [`[efs]` section](efs-section.md)
+  + [`[fsx]` section](fsx-section.md)

+  Add them to the new cluster configuration as existing file systems\.
+This way, they are preserved when you delete the cluster and can be attached to a new cluster\.
+Shared storage systems generally incur charges whether they are attached or detached from a cluster\.

+  We recommend that you use Amazon EFS, or Amazon FSx for Lustre file systems because they can be attached to multiple clusters at the same time and you can attach them to the new cluster before deleting the old cluster\.
+For more information, see [Mounting Amazon EFS file systems](https://docs.aws.amazon.com/efs/latest/ug/mounting-fs.html) in the *Amazon EFS User Guide* and [Accessing FSx for Lustre file systems](https://docs.aws.amazon.com/fsx/latest/LustreGuide/accessing-fs.html) in the *Amazon FSx for Lustre Lustre User Guide*\.
++ Use [custom bootstrap actions](pre_post_install.md) to customize your instances rather than a custom AMI\.
+This optimizes the creation process because a new custom AMI doesn't need to be created for each new version\.
++ Recommended sequence\.

+  1. Update the cluster configuration to use existing file systems definitions\.

+  1. Verify the `pcluster` version and update it if needed\.

+  1. Create and test the new cluster\.
+     + Make sure your data is available in the new cluster\.
+     + Make sure your application works in the new cluster\.

+  1. If you're new cluster is fully tested and operational and you're sure you aren't going to use the old cluster, delete it\.